 The Company shall pay the principal outstanding, as well as the Profit Share, in an amount equal to 60.0% of Net Litigation Proceeds until such time as any litigation funder has been paid in full and, thereafter, in an amount equal to 75.0% of such Net Litigation Proceeds until the Unsecured Note and Profit Share have been paid in full.
 In addition, and within 30 days following the end of each fiscal quarter, the Company shall pay the principal outstanding and Profit Share in an aggregate amount equal to the Net Revenue Share (which means 60.0% of Net Licensing Revenue (as defined) from licensing the Company's intellectual property) plus Adjusted Free Cash Flow until the Unsecured Note and Profit Share have been paid in full, provided, however, that such payments shall exclude the first \$3,500,000 of Net Licensing Revenue and Adjusted Free Cash Flow achieved commencing with the fiscal quarter ending March 31, 2019.
-Any remaining principal balance due on the Unsecured Note shall be due and payable in full on the Maturity Date.
-The Profit Share, however, if not paid in full on or before the Maturity Date, shall remain subject to Unsecured Note Financing Agreement until full and final payment.
+Any remaining principal balance due on the Unsecured Note shall be due and payable in full on the Maturity Date, shall remain subject to Unsecured Note Financing Agreement until full and final payment.

-The Company determined that the rate of interest on the New AC Midwest Unsecured Note was a below market rate of interest and determined that a discount of \$11,113,087 should be recorded.
+The Company determined that the rate of interest on the AC Midwest Subordinated Note was a below market rate of interest and determined that a discount of \$11,123,087 should be recorded.
 This discount is based on an applicable market rate for unsecured debt for the Company of 21% and will be amortized as interested expense over the life of the loan.
-Amortized discount recorded as interest expense for the quarter ended March 31, 2019 was \$209,428.
+Amortized discount recorded as interest expense for the three and nine months ended September